-I consider myself a decently fast writer but I have to say, producing that much content every single day is a bit out of my comfort zone.
+I consider myself a decently fast writer, but I have to say, producing that much content every single day is a bit out of my comfort zone.

 How do you keep up a pace like that?

-But generally, those days are behind me.
+At this point, those days are behind me.

 I stumbled across a tip on Reddit recently that said if you want to have good and creative ideas, sit down and come up with 100 ideas.
 Sound daunting?
 I rarely hit that many when I do this exercise but even the 30 to 40 ideas I do get down last me for quite some time.
 The other thing to remember here is that not all of the ideas have to be good.
 In fact, a lot of them are going to be bad.
 Don’t worry about it.